Leviyu/GLG101Dreams/README.md

 I collected all the papers and digitised them and during this process, I negelected some details and made some generalization of their description.

-I started this project out of curicity for the following questions:
+I started this project out of curiosity for the following questions:
 * What is the class major composition
 * What is the most commonly used words to describe dreams
 * Are we working on our dreams?